Updated on 3/7/2022

 There are several therapy options for people with binge eating disorder, such as cognitive behavioral therapy (CBT) which helps you identify the causes of negative emotions relating to your eating habits or weight, and how to develop positive emotions to replace them.

 Interpersonal psychotherapy also helps those dealing with binge eating disorder by identifying the specific personal problem that led one to adopt binge eating as a coping mechanism, and make changes to these behaviors over the course of 12-16 weeks.
 Some types of medication such as antidepressants, can also be helpful in treating binge eating.
+Medication for binge eating disorder will typically be prescribed as a supplement to behavior-based treatments.

 Weight loss therapy can also help control binge eating disorder by boosting your self-esteem and promoting a positive body image.
 However, it’s important to avoid worrying about your weight or going on a diet, as depriving yourself of food can often actually increase the likelihood of binge eating.